Relief Support Worker

 Experience isn’t essential to become a Relief Support Worker; what’s most important is a commitment to supporting learning disabled people to live their life, their way.

 While an NVQ Level 2 in Health and Social Care (or a similar subject) is an ideal qualification for a Relief Support Worker, it’s not essential.
 We make sure our Relief Support Worker have all the training they need to do their job well.

 A driving licence is always useful, as you may be taking people to appointments or on outings.

-Browse our current vacancies and take your first steps towards a new role as a Relief Support Worker today.
+Browse our current vacancies and take your first steps towards a new role with Hft today.